UMMS-Biocore/bootcamp/session7/session7_intro.md

 library(Seurat)
 ```

 The "install.packages" command installs packages from Comprehensive R Archive Network (i.e. CRAN).
-It should install the 'Seurat' package, necessary for conducting scRNA analysis routines and functions we will use.
+It should install the **Seurat** package, necessary for conducting scRNA analysis routines and functions we will use.

 Seurat is an end-to-end Single cell RNA data analysis tool capable of filtering, normalizing, clustering and annotating single cells with thousands of features/genes.